What’s more important to you when house searching? The House or the school?

 When asked about other sacrifices they would be prepared to make in order to guarantee their children a good school place, respondents said they would work longer hours (56 per cent), move away from family (22 per cent), and leave their dream home (16 per cent).

-Megan Ashley, 33, was one such parent who made the move based on school placements.
+Megan Ashley, 33, was one such parent who made the move based on school placements, said;

 However, while Meg, her husband and now eight-year-old son may have already made one move successfully, the amount of ongoing development in the local area means guaranteed entrance to this secondary school will require yet another move.